baines-imaging-research-laboratory/ImageQuizzerDocumentation/docs/administrator/examples/example_looping.md

 ### Results

 When running this quiz, contours were created on Pages 2 and 3 and the Repeat button for looping was be used once on Page 2 and twice on Page 3.
-Following is the resulting tree structure and the resulting quiz file:
+Following is the resulting tree structure and the resulting quiz file.
+Each folder in the directory tree holds a label map file for the contours created at each repetition.

 ```